ialifinaritra/Text_Summarization/README.md

 You can choose `flaubert` or `camembert` for the model and `clustering` , `mean` or `graph` for the summarization methods.

 ### Demos
-The original text can be seen in the first part of this [article] (https://fr.wikipedia.org/wiki/Terre).
+The original text can be seen in the first part of this [article](https://fr.wikipedia.org/wiki/Terre).
 The following text is the summary produced by graph method :
 <pre><code>
 La Terre est la troisième planète par ordre d'éloignement au Soleil et la cinquième plus grande aussi bien par la masse que le diamètre du Système solaire.